Pablo-bit7/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody - Adds execution permission to the owner, the group owner and the other users, to the file hello.
 8-James_Bond - Sets all the permission to other users only to the file hello.
 9-John_Doe - Sets the mode of the file hello to -rwxr-x-wx.
+10-mirror_permissions - Sets the mode of the file hello the same as olleh’s mode(-rw-rw-r--).